jackdewinter/pymarkdown/readme.md

 - inline link ( without any extra info
 - why does GFM not specify that between [ and ] for a LRD, no blanks are allowed?
   - maybe expound on 166 a bit?
-- link ref def with empty link label, like 560?
-- full reference link with empty link label, like 560?
 - what if bad link definition discovered multiple lines down, how to back track?
 - split up link definition within a block quote or list?